Cyberlindnera: Phylogeny

 After becoming more widely accepted as a genus in 1977 by JA von Arx, phylogenetic analysis increased in frequency.
 Notably, relationships between accepted species’ large subunit and small subunit rRNAs were examined by Liu and Kurtzman, further proving that most of the accepted species as of 1991 were only loosely tied together genetically.

 The way Cyberlindnera spans multiple clades can be explained by scientific misunderstandings and gaps in research.
 The genera Saccharomyces and Pichia experienced some overlap with Cyberlindnera during multiple reclassifications.
 Mycologists believed Pichia were related to the outdated Williopsis because they shared two characteristics: the ubiquinone CoQ-7 and an inability to utilize methanol.
 The fact that Saccharomyces are ascomycete yeasts like Cyberlindnera, spawned confusion between the two in the past.
 As taxonomic classifications narrowed, species were even split based on anamorph and teleomorph states.
 Candida is an example of a genus that separated from the previous Williopsis classification based on its anamorphic state.
 Work is still being carried out to return many more species to consistent genera, so these complex naming schemes may not remain as they are.
 There is also a disconnect in the understanding of the genetic processes that form species, resulting in genera confusion.
 For example, Saccharomyces can exhibit amphiploidy, the hybridization of two species, which has previously complicated phylogenetic studies.

 Multigene analysis reorganized many of the original Williopsis into the Barnettozyma, Lindnera, Ogotaea and Wickerhamomyces genera in 2008.
 Lindnera was further improved one year later, transferring the all known Lindnera species to the Cyberlindnera genus as twenty one new combinations.
 This was due to the need for more accurate taxonomy and the fact that Lindnera was a homonym that already described a plant genus.
 Nevertheless, new research is always being released, challenging the species count.
 Technical flaws and incomplete reports still mix up the species under Cyberlindnera.
 For instance, widely used biochemical assays sometimes identify Cyberlindnera fabianii as Torula or Wickerhamomyces anomalus.
 This is not surprising, however, as some scientists previously placed Cyberlindnera species within the Phaffomycetaceae family that the Wickerhamomyces belong to.
-The use of PCR, a technique that reproduces targeted portions of a genome, helps to combat these incorrect findings by allowing scientists to build more accurate representations of these species' unique genomes.
+The use of polymerase chain reaction, a technique that reproduces targeted portions of a genome, helps to combat these incorrect findings by allowing scientists to build more accurate representations of these species' unique genomes.